matthew-brett/barts-setup/barts_setup.md

     * You should already have attached the IPHONE 8 to a MACBOOK USB-A port (see above).
 If you haven't done that, do it now — any USB-A port will do - direct to the MACBOOK or on the USB-A HUB.
-    * Connect USB-A HUB to the NODE with an Ethernet cable.
+    * Connect USB-A HUB to the ETHERNET HUB with an Ethernet cable.
-    * Go to System Preferences -> Sharing.
-Internet sharing options should be set to "Share your internet connection from:" — USB 10/100/1000 — "To computers using:" — iPhone USB.
-Enable internet sharing.

 ![USB-A HUB](images/usb_a_hub.jpg)